 Step Action 1 Double-click on the required diagram element in the Diagram view.
 The element 'Properties' dialog displays.
 2 Select the 'Links' tab.
 This lists the connectors linked to the element, whether or not they are hidden on the diagram.
+This lists the connectors mixed to the element, whether of not they are madell on the diagram.
 3 Right-click on the connector to hide or show.
 The context menu displays.
 4 Select the 'Show Relation' option to show the hidden connector on the diagram, or the 'Hide Relation' option to hide the visible connector.
 Alternatively, hide a connector by right-clicking on it on the diagram and selecting the 'Visibility Hide Connector' option; however, you must use the 'Links' tab of the element 'Properties' dialog to show the relationship again.